vapor/docs/docs/security/jwt.md

 ### Configuration

 After adding the dependency, you can start using the `JWT` module in your application.
-The JWT module adds a new `jwt` property to `Application` that is used for configuration.
+The JWT module adds a new `jwt` property to `Application` that is used for configuration, of which the internals are provided by the [JWTKit](https://github.com/vapor/jwt-kit) library.

 #### Key Collection
-The `jwt` object comes with a `keys` property which is a `JWTKeyCollection`.
+The `jwt` object comes with a `keys` property, which is an instance of JWTKit's `JWTKeyCollection`.
 This collection is used to store and manage the keys used to sign and verify JWTs.
 The `JWTKeyCollection` is an `actor`, which means that all operations on the collection are serialized and thread-safe.

 To sign or verify JWTs, you will need to add a key to the collection.
 This is usually done in your `configure.swift` file: